po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/20-Stu_Instance-Method/README.md

 * As a user, I want to login to my account with my password.

+* As a developer, I want to allow a user to login to their account securely so that their password information isn't compromised

 ## Acceptance Criteria

 * It's done when the model includes an instance method.